NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/04_omniverse_app.md

 > placed in the `e2cc/deps/wheels` directory.

 The pipelines for all supported sources are found inside this extension.
-E2CC should be thought of as a client application that uses DFM.
+The kit app should be thought of as a client application that uses DFM.
 In general, you'll find that they all follow the same structure of:

 ```python